samikshajagne/livsensor/README.md

 # livsensor
-this is a sendor fault prediction project
+this is a sensor fault prediction project